warrengalyen/rawhide/README.md

   Current State
   -------------

-The library is still in a very early stage with only the simple Minolta MRW format implemented.
+The library is still in a very early stage with very few formats implemented:
+  * Minolta MRW
+  * Most of Sony ARW (all modern cameras including uncompressed files)

 Usage
 -----